Critical outcomes informed by lived experience and clinical practice

 Supervisors: Professor Nicholas Procter, Dr Kate Gunn, Mr Bob Clifford (MATES in Construction)

 Suicide death rates among construction industry workers are higher than age-standardised rates in the Australian community.
 However, little is known about the nature and extent of suicidal ideation (SI) among the workforce and how this compares to the wider Australian community, and within this, what are considered to be the drivers and contributors toward suicidal states.
-This project will examine the nature and extent of SI among construction workers across age groups and length of employment within the industry.
-Secondary analysis of differences in SI and attempts will also be explored to examine associations between job type, socioeconomic, socio-demographic and associated mental health factors.
-Differing patterns of association between mental health and SI and attempts across age and length of employment will also be investigated.
+This project examined the nature and extent of SI among construction workers across age groups and length of employment within the industry.
+Secondary analysis of differences in SI and attempts were explored to examine associations between job type, socioeconomic, socio-demographic and associated mental health factors.
+Differing patterns of association between mental health and SI and attempts across age and length of employment were investigated.

-This project is funded by MATES in Construction through the Allison Milner Memorial Fund scholarship.
+This project was funded by MATES in Construction through the Allison Milner Memorial Fund scholarship.
 Simon is the inaugural recipient of this scholarship.

 > Read Simon's article Building the therapeutic alliance with men published in the Australian Nursing and Midwifery Journal, Vol 27, No. 3, April-June 2021